Ergodic properties of boundary actions and Nielsen--Schreier theory: Hopf decomposition of the boundary action

 The action space always admits a unique \emph{Hopf decomposition} $\X=\C\sqcup\D$ into a union of two disjoint $G$-invariant measurable sets $\C$ and $\D$ (called the \emph{conservative} and the \emph{dissipative parts} of the action, respectively) such that the restriction of the action to $\C$ is conservative and the restriction of the action to $\D$ is completely dissipative, see \cite{Aaronson97} and the references therein.
 Hopf was also the first to notice that for certain classes of dynamical systems the above decomposition is trivial: any system from these classes is either conservative or completely dissipative.
 In this situation one talks about the \emph{Hopf alternative} (see \secref{sec:ergo} for more details).

 There is an important class of measure spaces called \emph{Lebesgue spaces} (e.g., see \cite{Rohlin52,Cornfeld-Fomin-Sinai82}).
 Measure-theoretically these are the measure spaces such that their non-atomic part is isomorphic to an interval with the Lebesgue measure on it.
 There is also an intrinsic definition of Lebesgue spaces based on their separability properties.
-However, for our purposes it is enough to know that any \emph{Polish topological space} (i.e., separable, metrizable, complete) endowed with a Borel measure is a Lebesgue measure space, so that \emph{all the measure spaces considered in this paper are Lebesgue.}
+However, for our purposes it is enough to know that any \emph{Polish topological space} (i.e., separable, metrizable, complete) endowed with a Borel measure is a Lebesgue measure space, so that \emph{all the measure spaces considered in this paper are Lebesgue.} A significant feature of Lebesgue spaces is that any measure class preserving action of a countable group on a Lebesgue space admits a (unique) \emph{ergodic decomposition} \cite[Theorem 6.6]{Schmidt77}.

-For Lebesgue spaces the Hopf decomposition can also be described in terms of the ergodic components of the action, see \cite{Kaimanovich08ap}.
+For Lebesgue spaces the Hopf decomposition can also be described in terms of the ergodic components of the action, see \cite{Kaimanovich10}.
 In the case when the action is (essentially) \emph{free}, i.e., the stabilizers of almost all points are trivial, this description is especially simple.
 Namely, $\C$ is the union of all the ergodic components for which the corresponding conditional measure is purely non-atomic, whereas $\D$ is the union of all the purely atomic ergodic components (i.e., of the ergodic components which consist of a single $G$-orbit; we shall call such orbits \emph{dissipative}).

 Below we shall use the following explicit description of the conservative part of an action in terms of its Radon--Nikodym derivatives.